valorem-labs-inc/trade-interfaces/README.md

 # Valorem Exchange Protobuf

-The Valorem exchange uses gRPC services and protobuf to achive fast and efficient communication.
+The Valorem exchange uses gRPC services and protobuf to achieve fast and efficient communication.
 This repository contains the protobuf definitions and related documentation.